AlejandroRZ/ProyectoRiesgoTecnologico/README.md

 5. **Connect to the Database:**
    - Use MySQL Workbench with the following credentials:
-     - User: "michigames"
+     - User: "lizardcompany"
-     - Password: "michigames123"
+     - Password: "lizardlord"
      - Server: "localhost"
      - MySQL Port: 3306
      - Database Name: "proyecto"